DannyBoyNg/UserAgentParser/README.md

 # UserAgentParser

 A library to parse user-agent strings in C#.
 UserAgentParser uses memoization for added performance.
+Caching will not store more than 10.000 different user agent strings to prevent memory leaks.

 ## Dependancies

-None
+Microsoft.Extensions.Caching.Memory/IMemoryCache

 ## Installing